splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/2-organising-code/4-activities.md

 Validation:

-- Ensure that whatever user input your program takes matches the options
+- Ensure that whatever user input your program takes matches the options presented
 - Ensure any songs loaded are valid (hint: use music_valid(music musicToCheck))

 Functions you should have:

-- read_integer_range(string outputString, int inputInt) - Prints a message to prompt user for input, reads an integer from user input, ensures it is in a specific range, then returns it
+- read_int_range(string prompt, int min, int max) - Prints a message to prompt user for input, reads an integer from user input, ensures it is in a specific range, then returns it
 - process_int_input() - Performs different operations, like changing "screens" based on the integer input
 - load_song() - Asks the User for a File name and name for their music, loads it, then returns it (You can take this from your earlier tasks and adapt it for C++!)
 - play_song() - Takes in a song and plays it